 What performance opportunities are there?

 - An original school production every second year showcasing themes from the broader school curriculum.
 We involve all students in preparation, costuming, set design, content development, vocal recording, and multiple public performances of this major school event.
-Recent presentations have been Spirit of Australia, Where in the World is Eddy the Teddy? and most recently, Science is Awesome.
+Recent presentations have been Spirit of Australia, Where in the World is Eddy the Teddy?, Science is Awesome and most recently, Paperback to the Future.

 - Alternate years offer weekly dance lessons culminating in an end of term theme dance held over two nights at La Trobe University.